-To illustrate the application of the statistical results in the development of ERG2020 Table 1, safe distance distributions for small chlorine releases (a Hazard Zone B gas), large phosphorus trichloride releases (a Hazard Zone B liquid), and large calcium phosphide releases (a water-reactive material) are shown in Figures 5.1-5.6.
-Chlorine (small spill accidents only) is shown because it is the second most common TIH material involved in transportation chemical accidents.
+To illustrate the application of the statistical results in the development of ERG2024 Table 1, safe distance distributions for small chlorine releases (a Hazard Zone B gas), large phosphorus trichloride releases (a Hazard Zone B liquid), and large calcium phosphide releases (a water-reactive material) are shown in Figure 5.1-5.6 (ERG2020 data are used in these examples and subsequent tables as the method of statistical analyses has not changed between guide publications).
+Chlorine (small spill accidents only) is shown because it is the second most common TIH material involved in transportation chemical accidents (Table 5.1).
 As noted in Table 5.2, the corresponding small spill distances for ammonia are very small and therefore are omitted from this illustration.
 Phosphorous trichloride is shown as it is a commonly transported liquid, and calcium phosphide because it is a potent phosphine emitter and therefore one of the more hazardous water-reactive materials.
-Large chlorine and ammonia releases for rail tank cars are discussed in the next section, and distributions are broken out for different wind speeds, as in ERG2020 Table 3.
+Large chlorine and ammonia releases for rail tank cars are discussed in the next section, and distributions are broken out for different wind speeds, as in ERG2024 Table 3.

 Distributions are separated according to spill size (large or small) and time of day (day or night), paralleling their entries in the Table.
 In all six figures, the 50th, 70th, 80th, 90th, and 95th percentiles are identified.
-The PADs in the guidebook correspond with the 90th percentile values for the individual categories (shown in bold in Figures 5.1-5.4).
-Figure 5.1 and Figure 5.2 provide safe distance estimates at several percentiles for small chlorine and ammonia spills, respectively.
-Table 5.3 and Table 5.4 provide corresponding data for phosphorous trichloride, a commonly transported Hazard Zone B liquid, and for calcium phosphide spills into water (for both large and small spills).
+The PADs in the guidebook correspond with the 90th percentile values for the individual categories (shown in bold in Figure 5.1-5.4).
+Figure 5.1 and Figure 5.2 provide examples of safe distance estimates at several percentiles for small chlorine spills.
+Figures 5.3 and 5.4 and Table 5.3 provide examples of corresponding data for phosphorous trichloride, a commonly transported Hazard Zone B liquid, and for calcium phosphide spills into water (for both large and small spills) in Figures 5.5-5.6 and Table 5.4.